 - Vegan Almond Flour Chia Seed Muffins (gluten-free)

 Vegan Chocolate Cherry Muffins

-- 2 cups frozen or fresh pitted cherries, roughly chopped
+- 2 cups cherries (frozen or fresh, pitted and chopped)

 - Preheat the oven to 350 degrees.
 Prep a 12-cup muffin pan with muffin/cupcake liners.